 Aggregation is a special case of association in which objects have a "has-a" relationship.

-Composition is a special case of Aggregation in which an object manages the life cycle of another object.
+Composition is also a "has-a" relationship but It is a special case of Aggregation in which an object manages the life cycle of another object.

 For example, a library contains students and books.
 Relationship between library and students is Aggregation.
 Relationship between library and books is composition.
 A student can exist without a library and therefore it is aggregation.
 A book cannot exists without a library and therefore it is composition.

 Question 10.
 What is Is-A and Has-A relationship?